 It goes without saying that a good smile and cheery persona can work wonders when it comes to networking.
 A good dress sense can also open the doors to new conversations and business friendships, and often the best-dressed people are the most-interesting to be found in a room.

-If you’re planning to be an exhibitor at a physical event, then make sure you’re offering a premium customer experience.
+If you’re planning to be an exhibitor at ome of the physical saas conferences, then make sure you’re offering a premium customer experience.
 Aim to hit the fine line between professionalism and friendliness.
 Make sure any slogans you use are short enough to be absorbed at a glance.
 Your mission is to draw people in, and once you’ve done that you can really turn on the marketing charm.

 Consider giving away some brand-related free gifts to those you meet.
 Everyone will likely do the same, so choose these wisely.
 You’ll want something that sums up your brand identity, and at the same time shows you have a friendly personality.
 And make sure you have a unique selling point (USP).